adrybakov/magnopy/docs/source/user-guide/index.rst

     installation

-Magnopy is a python library and can be installed as any python library.
+Magnopy is a python library and can be installed as any other python library.
 See the page above for more details.

 .. toctree::